 Master Gardener Recertification is achieved by fulfilling the following requirements:

-1. Donating a minimum of twelve hours of volunteer service each year
+1. Donating a minimum of twenty hours of volunteer service each year

-2. Completing a minimum of six hours in-service training by any of the following options:
+2. Completing a minimum of ten hours in-service training by any of the following options:

 -participation in State, Regional, or International Master Gardener Conferences